A Beginnner's Guide to

 per se, they are relatively economical.
 They usually come in sets of 3, with each tube in the set being a different

 length.
-Extension tubes can be stacked, so a set of three provide six different combinations of tube lengths.
+Extension tubes can be stacked, so a set of three provide eight different combinations of tube lengths.

 Since we now know that high f-numbers are often useful in macro photography, and since we know that this